The PRK Procedure

 Not everyone is a good candidate for laser vision correction.
 We will help you decide if it is right for you, based upon our examination and a discussion of your expectations.
 If we cannot safely meet your expectations, we will let you know why a laser procedure is not in your best interest.

-Each complimentary consultation takes about 45 minutes to complete.
+Each complimentary consultation takes about 1 ½ hours to 2 hours to complete.
 To book an appointment, please contact us Monday through Friday at 929.281.2761 or by e-mail at [email protected]